aergo20/wklua/README.md

 * LuaJIT 2.0.0+

 ## Installation
-* Download this repository
+* Download this repository.
-* [Download](http://wkhtmltopdf.org/downloads.html) the wkhtmltopdf library and put in the same folder
+* [Download](http://wkhtmltopdf.org/downloads.html) the wkhtmltopdf library and put in the same folder.

 ## Usage
 ```lua